How to Improve Thinning or Graying Hair: 10 Practical Tips for Women Over 60

 - Some nutritionists may recommend l-lysine amino acid supplements.

-A Healthy Hair Lifestyle Checklist
+9. Follow This Healthy Hair Lifestyle Checklist

 - Avoid excess stress.